 Digital collaboration requires an adapted work organisation (consider “time” and “place”): Asynchronous organisation ensures concentrated, undisturbed completion of tasks in one’s own schedule, which increases productivity.
 On the other hand, synchronous online collaboration is important for generating ideas, solving problems together as a team, and fostering team connectivity.
 Too much asynchronous work threatens to break up the team.
 Too much synchronicity and being constantly „online“ has been proven to overload employees and lead to stress.

 In the fast-paced, dynamic digital world, the topic of „mental health“ and „resilience“ – the ability to adapt to change – is becoming increasingly important.

 Digital fitness starts with the right mindset.
 It is the foundation and crucial for a successful transformation.
-Mindset describes a necessary essential attitude, a way of thinking, own beliefs to accept challenges, to be open to changes, and not to stick to old habits.
+Mindset describes a necessary essential attitude, a way of thinking, and beliefs to accept challenges, be open to changes, and not stick to old habits.
 We are happy to support you.
 Please get in touch with us.

 Read my current and new book „Digital Fitness for Managers: Practical Knowledge, Skills and Checklists for the New Hybrid World of Work“.

 Essential cookies should be always activated so that we can save your settings for the cookie preferences.

 If you deactivate this cookie, we cannot save the settings.
 This means that every time you visit this website you will have to enable or disable cookies again.